rhycrea/XSS-Worm/README.md

 # XSS-Worm
-XSS Worm experiment, which steals cookies and some information of victim's, also spreads others.
+XSS Worm experiment for educational purposes, which steals cookies and some information of victim's, also spreads others.
 Written in js, php and java.

 ## Stealing
 The worm will send cookies and some other client information (like browser and os) to the attacker (attacker is localhost in the script).